Martin Luther King Sr.: Ministry

+Personal life

+On Thanksgiving Day in 1926, after eight years of courtship, King married Alberta in the Ebenezer Church.
+The couple had three children in four years: Willie Christine King (1927−2023), Martin Luther King Jr. (born Michael King Jr., 1929–1968), and Alfred Daniel Williams King (1930–1969).
+He regularly whipped his three children as a form of physical discipline for minor infractions.

-King Sr.'s wife and King Jr.'s mother, Alberta, was murdered by Marcus Wayne Chenault on Sunday, June 30, 1974, at the Ebenezer Baptist Church during Sunday services.
-Chenault was a 23-year-old black man from Ohio who stood up and yelled, "You are serving a false god", and fired his gun while Alberta was playing "The Lord's Prayer" on the church organ.
+King Sr.'s wife and King Jr.'s mother, Alberta, was assassinated by Marcus Wayne Chenault on Sunday, June 30, 1974, at the Ebenezer Baptist Church during Sunday services.
+Chenault was a 23-year-old Black man from Ohio who had adopted the theology of the Black Hebrew Israelites.
+While Alberta was playing "The Lord's Prayer" on the church organ, Chenault stood up and yelled, "You are serving a false god", and fired his gun at her.
 Upon capture, the assassin disclosed that his intended target was Martin Luther King Sr., who was elsewhere that Sunday.
 After failing to see King Sr., he instead targeted Alberta King and Rev. Edward Boykin.
-Chenault stated that he was driven to murder after concluding that "black ministers were a menace to black people" and that "all Christians are his enemies".
+Chenault stated that he was driven to murder after concluding that "Black ministers were a menace to Black people" and that "all Christians are his enemies".

-Later life

-With his son's widow, Coretta Scott King, King was present when President Carter awarded a Presidential Medal of Freedom to King Jr. posthumously in 1977.
-In 1980, he published his autobiography.

-King died of a heart attack at the Crawford W. Long Hospital in Atlanta on November 11, 1984, at the age of 84.
-He was interred next to his wife Alberta at the South-View Cemetery in Atlanta.
+King died of a heart attack at the Crawford W. Long Hospital in Atlanta on November 11, 1984; he was 84 years old.
+King was interred next to his wife at the South-View Cemetery in Atlanta.

+Awards and honors

+In 1975, King received a doctorate of humane letters (doctorate honoris causa) from Dillard University.